 - Emotionless Girl: Louisa Gradgrind.
 She does feel emotions, it's just that she was never taught how to deal with with them and tried to ignore them, until they finally threatened to overwhelm her.
 She then turns to her father for help, which leads to a CMOH for them both.
 Even Gradgrind is flummoxed by her self-control at the news of Bounderby's marriage proposal.

 - Fantasy-Forbidding Father: Mr. Gradgrind discourages his children from indulging in imaginative pursuits because he believes it distracts them from working and earning a living.

 - Funetik Aksent: We have Rachel (low class Lancashire), Stephen (very Lancashire), and Sleary (pronounced lisp).
 The remainder, who are 'normal', are probably speaking the King's.

-- Green-Eyed Monster: As much of a catch as Bounderby isn't, Mrs. Sparsit carries a torch for him and will only refer to Loo as "Miss Gradgrind."
+- Green-Eyed Monster: As much of a catch as Bounderby isn't, Mrs. Sparsit carries a torch for him and will only refer to Loo as "Miss Gradgrind", even after they're married.
 Subtle.

 - Jerkass: Bounderby.

 - Tom Gradgrind is no prize, either, although this is mostly the fault of his upbringing.